 The simple answer is yes, no problem.
 Please mention your previous tune when booking in.

-Most of ECU tuning can be performed without the use of the dyno.
+Some ECU tuning can be performed without the use of the dyno.
 However, depending on the vehicle, ECU type and extent of the modification (if any) we may recommend dyno tuning.
 If the vehicle modifications are basic, such as exhaust system and air intake – the dyno may not be required but optional.

 - Chip tuning (come to us) 4 hours – 1 day